mixu/changes/readme.md

 ## Why?

 - I always forget to update my npm packages and I refuse to manually track my ```npm publish``` invocations.
 - changes takes your Github repo commits (via the GH API) and your npm package versions (via the npm API), and creates a log that you can check.
+Mostly based on https://github.com/dylang/changelog

 ## Usage